-The Best Travel Backpacks Review
+The Best Travel Backpacks and Carry-On Alternatives

 Analysis and Award Winners

-Best Overall Travel Pack
+Best Overall Model

 The North Face Overhaul 40

-The North Face Overhaul combines a trip-enhancing feature set with impeccable comfort and style, earning it top honors.
+The North Face Overhaul combines a trip-enhancing feature set with excellent comfort and style, earning it the top honor in our review.
 This streamlined pack handled even the most awkward assortment of gear, taking away the headache of packing.
 Plus, we felt as comfortable carrying it through a busy airport terminal as we did while bringing it on the trail, thanks to a supportive suspension system and well-designed and accessible pockets.

-Read full review: The North Face Overhaul
+Read review: The North Face Overhaul

 Best Bang for the Buck